How to Export WooCommerce Products to Google Merchant Center

 - Adult: Used to indicate that an individual product is for adults only, because it contains adult content such as nudity, sexually suggestive content, or is intended to enhance sexual activity.
 Supported values:

-Adwords & Shopping Campaigns allows defining the following:
+The Adwords & Shopping Campaigns subsection consists of the following:

 - Adwords Redirect: Used to specify additional landing page parameters (used for Shopping ads) on the product page.
 Expects a URL.

 - Custom Labels: Used to create specific filters to use in Shopping campaigns.
 Learn more here.
 Expects a string or plain text.

 Unit Prices allows to define pricing for products that rely on unit pricing:

 - Unit Pricing Measure: Used to define the measure and dimension of the product.
 This value allows users to understand the exact cost per unit for the product.
 Expects a positive number plus unit.
 Example:

 - Unit Pricing Base Measure: Allows to include denominator for unit price.
 For example, even if the product is 750ml, users may be interested in seeing the price per

 100ml.
 Expects a positive number plus unit.

 There are Additional Attributes that can be defined at the end of this section: